 If I was enticed by Istanbul, I was utterly captivated by Cappadocia.
 Ever since I’d seen a poster of hot air balloons flying over a strange landscape and discovered it was Cappadocia, I wanted to visit.
 Now, I was on my way.

 I peered out the car window and saw snow-capped mountains in the distance, a surprise to me.
-Who knew you could ski in Turkey?
+Who knew you could ski in Turkiye?
 As we drove on, the scenery changed to farmland.
 About 8-10 minutes before we reached Goreme, the landscape underwent a total transformation.
-All of a sudden I felt like a tiny gnome in a field of giant mushrooms.
+Suddenly, I felt like a tiny gnome in a field of giant mushrooms.
 The whimsical high rock formations look like mushroom caps and are called fairy chimneys.
 The effect is enchanting.

-As we proceeded into Goreme, the rock shapes changed into large domed humps or sharper edged boulders, and many included doors and hollowed out windows.
+As we proceeded into Goreme, the rock shapes changed into large domed humps or sharper-edged boulders, and many included doors and hollowed-out windows.
 Now I felt like I’d dropped into Fred and Wilma Flintstone’s neighborhood of cave homes.
-There is, in fact, a Flintstone Hotel, but we stayed in a cave hotel named Lalezar.
+There is, in fact, a Flintstone Hotel, but we stayed in a cave hotel named Asteria.

-Our cave-like room had white-painted curved rock walls that created a spacious feeling.
-A double and single bed, plus bathroom, fulfilled our needs, but we had no window.
+Our cave-like room featured white-painted curved rock walls that created a spacious feeling.
+A double and single bed, plus a bathroom, fulfilled our needs, but we had no window.
 Most of the other rooms included openings, but ours was a less costly choice.
-You can’t beat $33 per night for lodging, a traditional Turkish breakfast and 24/7 availability of coffee or tea.
+You can’t beat $33 per night for lodging, a traditional Turkish breakfast, and 24/7 availability of coffee or tea.

 Within minutes, I ran up the stairs to the top balcony of the hotel and started taking photos.
 The otherworldly landscape wowed me.

-Next morning we were picked up by van for the first of our two small group full-day tours.
+The next morning we were picked up by van for the first of our two small group full-day tours.
 These tours are the easiest and most convenient way to see what is important in Cappadocia.
-We began with an hour and a half hike through the Red and Rose Valleys.
-The walk yielded a feast for the eyes and heyday for photographers.
-At times, we looked down on towering boulders, pinnacles and pleated folds in the soft volcanic rock that looked like wind-blown sand dunes.
+We began with an hour-and-a-half hike through the Red and Rose Valleys.
+The walk yielded a feast for the eyes and a heyday for photographers.
+At times, we looked down on towering boulders, pinnacles, and pleated folds in the soft volcanic rock that looked like wind-blown sand dunes.
 Occasionally, the hike took us down into the bizarre wonderland formed by erosion.

 Later in the day, we stopped at a few scenic overlooks, one included cave homes with yellowish streaks caused by sulfur and the other was a castle.
 Well, the guide called it a castle, but I would say it’s a fortress.
 The highest rock, Uçhisar Castle, has been a lookout tower for centuries.
 Due to safety concerns, no climbing is permitted.